ratt-ru/rodrigues/README.md

     $ sudo apt-get install -y python-pip git
     $ sudo pip install docker-compose
     $ git clone https://github.com/ska-sa/rodrigues && cd rodrigues

+Copy the cyberska viewer license file into the checkout and name it `pureweb.lic`.

+To start RODRIGUES:

     $ SECRET_KEY=secretkey docker-compose up

+This will start a webserver on port 80.
 Replace `secretkey` with something secret and random, it is used to create HTTP sessions.

-This will start a webserver on port 80.

 There are more environment variables you may need to set:
  - **ALLOWED_HOST** (default: rodrigues.meqtrees.net)